BladeRunnerJS/brjs-site/docs/use/getting_started.md

 Here we'll cover building our app to flat-file and deploying to [Apache Tomcat](http://tomcat.apache.org/).

-First download Tomcat 6.0 from the [Apache Tomcat](http://tomcat.apache.org/) website.
+First download Tomcat 6.0 from the [Apache Tomcat](http://tomcat.apache.org/) website and extract it to a known location.

 To build the app, run the `build-app` command: